-Here are key actions the Centers for Disease Control and Prevention, the Food and Drug Administration, the Centers for Medicare and Medicaid Services, U.S. Congress and other federal leaders must take to prevent youth tobacco use, eliminate exposure to secondhand smoke and help all tobacco users get the help they need to end their addition:
+Here are key actions the Centers for Disease Control and Prevention, the Food and Drug Administration, the Centers for Medicare and Medicaid Services, U.S. Congress and other federal leaders must take to prevent tobacco use and help all tobacco users get the help they need to end their addiction:

-Increase Federal Investments in Tobacco Prevention and Help Smokers Quit
+Increase Federal Investments in Tobacco Prevention and Help Tobacco Users Quit

 Tobacco use remains the leading cause of preventable death and disease in this country.
-With youth tobacco use near all-time highs, the federal government needs to increase its investment in efforts to prevent kids from starting and help smokers quit.
+With youth tobacco use near all-time highs, the federal government needs to increase its investment in efforts to prevent future addiction and help current users quit.

 Strengthen Restrictions on the Manufacture, Sale and Marketing of Tobacco Products

 Tobacco products are the deadliest consumer products on the market today, ultimately killing up to half of its users.
 The Administration and Congress must take steps to restrict the manufacture, sales and marketing of tobacco products.

 Following the removal of almost all flavored cigarettes from the marketplace, cigarette smoking rates among youth dropped to historically low levels.
 However, the remaining flavored tobacco products, including menthol cigarettes, cigars and e-cigarettes, on the market are attracting and addicting another generation.
 FDA must finalize rules by April 2023 to eliminate all flavored tobacco products from the marketplace, including menthol cigarettes, flavored cigars and e-cigarettes.